senthilva/RL_car_using_T3D/README.md

 I have taken a phased approach to this problem
  >- Phase 1 - Integrate T3D learning to the Kivy environment ; with sensor data using image patch brightness ( converting to scalar ) as the state dimension.
 Fully connected Actor and Critic models were used.Here idea was a get a understanding of the working of TD3.

- >- Phase 2 - Replace the fully connected network in the above network with a CNN and feed the the image frames in front of the car(took it at 3 angles initially) as sensory data to it and **added orientation with destination** .
+ >- Phase 2 - Replace the fully connected network in the above network with a CNN and feed the the image frames in front of the car(took it at 3 angles) as sensory data to it and **added orientation with destination** .
+The 3 images correspond to
+ >>- 1 20x20 in front of car
+ >>- 1 20x20 to 30% left of car
+ >>- 1 20x20 to 30% right of car

 Describing below both the phases